daizutabi/ivory/docs/tutorial/library.md

 ## Base Parameter File

-Before examples, we write two base or *template* parameter files which are extened by other parameter files.
+Before examples, we write two base or *template* parameter files, which are extended by other parameter files later.

 #File A base parameter YAML file for various libraries (data.yml) {%=/examples/data.yml%}